bmtltd/KY9999-Protect-DotNet-Web-Applications-with-ISV/Documentation/docs/index.md

 ## See mistakes/bugs in our examples?

 If you notice an issue with our documentation, please let us know.
 We want to fix everything.
+Just raise an issue in Github, and we'll address it.